nuuuwan/news_lk3_data/README.md

 On November 25, the Cabinet of Ministers approved the proposal presented by President Anura Kumara Dissanayake regarding the preparation of the Vote on Account.

-Additionally, Speaker of the House Minister Bimal Rathnayake stated that the revised terms of the agreement with the International Monetary Fund (IMF) will be included in the upcoming budget.
+Additionally, Leader of the House Minister Bimal Rathnayake stated that the revised terms of the agreement with the International Monetary Fund (IMF) will be included in the upcoming budget.

 ...